Skip to main content

 Server code

-With the official Docker image or in the local development environment with Node.js, just execute npx playwright install && npx playwright run-server --port $PORT --path /ws --mode extension. ($PORT is a port number of the server)
+With the official Docker image or in the local development environment with Node.js, just execute npx playwright install && npx playwright run-server --port $PORT --path /ws. ($PORT is a port number of the server)

 If custom Docker image is preferred, build it as follows: